bytesoftio/schema/readme.md

 available only on a certain kind of schema.

 Assertions are used for validation purposes and are used to describe the underlying value and to ensure it is valid.
-Both methods, `test` and `validate`, are async and must be awaited.s
+Methods, `test`, `validate` and sanitize exist in two versions: sync and async.

 Sanitization / normalization methods are used to process the underlying value even further, for example, to ensure that a string is capitalised, or